kaustubhyerkade/AIXelerate/readme.md

 - Government agencies using AIX for secure applications.
 - Large enterprises running WebSphere, SAP, Oracle on AIX.
 - Enterprises using IBM AIX for mission-critical workloads.
-- Financial institutions, telecom, healthcare, and manufacturing companies using AIX.
+- Institutions- Finance ,  telecom, healthcare, and manufacturing companies using AIX.
 - IT teams that need real-time observability but lack native solutions.